react-prime/react-prime-ssr/README.md

 For production I recommend to use [PM2](http://pm2.keymetrics.io/) to run the server with advanced process management.

 ## Development Workflow
-### Routes
-We use the [next-routes](https://github.com/fridays/next-routes) package to generate server and client routes.
-Your app routes can be created in the `server/routes.ts` file.
-Refer to the [next-routes](https://github.com/fridays/next-routes/blob/master/README.md) documentation for how to set up routes.
-Route index files can be added to `pages`.

 ### Components
 The components are separated in `Modules` and `Common`.
 Modules are bundled components which depend on each other.
 Common components are components that are self-contained and can be used through the entire app.